NTIA/scos-sensor/README.md

 #### Token
 A simple form of token authentication is supported for the callback URL.
-The sensor will send the user's (user who created the schedule) token in the authorization header in the callback URL.
+The sensor will send the user's (user who created the schedule) token in the authorization header ("Token " + <token>) when posting results to callback URL.
+The server can then verify the token against what it originally sent to the sensor when creating the schedule.
 This method of authentication for the callback URL is enabled by default.
-To verify it is enabled, set `CALLBACK_AUTHENTICATION` to `TOKEN` in the environment file (this will be enabled if `CALLBACK_AUTHENTICATION` set to anything other than `OAUTH`). `PATH_TO_VERIFY_CERT`, in the environment file, can used to set a CA certificate to verify the callback URL server SSL certificate.
+To verify it is enabled, set `CALLBACK_AUTHENTICATION` to `TOKEN` in the environment file (this will be enabled if `CALLBACK_AUTHENTICATION` set to anything other than `OAUTH`).
+`PATH_TO_VERIFY_CERT`, in the environment file, can used to set a CA certificate to verify the callback URL server SSL certificate.
 If this is unset and `CALLBACK_SSL_VERIFICATION` is set to true, [standard trusted CAs](
     https://requests.readthedocs.io/en/master/user/advanced/#ca-certificates) will be
 used.